alegarciadelrio/devops-challenges/aws-developer-associate.md

 - Temporary AWS credentials with configurable permissions
 - Support for anonymous guest access
 - Seamless integration with User Pools
+- With developer authenticated identities, you can register and authenticate users via your own existing authentication process

 ### Cognito vs IAM